-1. Each spouse manages and maintains their own, separate account
+Option #1: Each spouse manages and maintains their own, separate account

+Cons: It makes bill paying a little trickier, and you'll still need to communicate about how much each person spends.
 If one spouse is not a good communicator, this may cause issues.
 Additionally, if something were to ever happen to one spouse, it could take months before the surviving spouse gets access to the funds.

 If a couple decides to merge their money halfway, each spouse keeps a separate bank account in which to put their paychecks, and then there is a joint account funded by both spouses from which expenses are paid.

+In this scenario, you'd set up a single joint bank account into which all future paychecks are deposited and from which all expenses are paid.
 Any spending money, vacation money, and all other purchases come out of this same account.
 You could also decide to allocate a set amount each month from the account to use as you both wish.

 Cons: One of the main cons of this set-up for a newly married couple is that one or both partners might feel that someone is always looking over their shoulder.
-Additionally, if one spouse tends to spend money more freely than the other, it will be much more readily apparent and that could lead to money arguments.
+If one spouse tends to spend money more freely than the other, it will be much more readily apparent and that could lead to money arguments.

+Regardless of the approach you choose, it's important for couples to work together toward a solution that they're both comfortable with.
 Finding a compromise can take some time and it may require examination of your personal spending habits and beliefs about money.
 Creating a plan for managing your finances early on in marriage can benefit you long after the honeymoon period ends.